tdeekens/msc-thesis/interview-transcriptions/markdown/OPO-2.md

 ### How do you share information with the team?
 Do they contact you mostly or is it from you to them?

-I think it is 50/50 cause we have, in each sprint, we have some meetings.
+I think it is 50/50 because we have, in each sprint, we have some meetings.
 We have the sprint planning, then we have planning grooming activities.
 Then we have reviews and planning again.
 And outside that the team normally contact me when they have some problems they don't understand or they have an impediment or anything.
 And I normally contact them to look on the progress of if I have any task that we have to really, really have to do but is missed out in the planning.
 Then we can have a discussion on how we can change a story and it is I think it is 50/50 but from different angles.

 ### And to what extend are you normally involved on backlog related work on the team?

-Very different I would say right now on MS2 latest weeks they are doing a lot of backlog activities themselves.
-That means that we have our normal meetings but more of a that they explaining the stories that they have written to me and we are, that we have a common view on what the goal is on the stories.
-And what is, how many points the effort needed to make that story then I add things that I see that the team has to do in the coming sprint but that is outside of what I have done.
-And then I sort of still of responsible of doing the prioritisation so that is latest weeks that we have gotten to that level and I think that is really good.
+Very different I would say.
+Right now on MS2 latest weeks they are doing a lot of backlog activities themselves.
+That means that we have our normal meetings but they are more of a that they are explaining the stories that they have written to me and we are, that we have a common view on what the goal is of the stories and what is, how many points of the effort needed to make that story.
+Then I add things that I see that the team has to do in the coming sprint but that is outside of what I have done.
+And then I sort of still responsible of doing the prioritisation so that is latest weeks that we have gotten to that level.
+I think that is really good.
 On other teams like MS1 I am doing a lot more work cause when we have the same meeting with them sort of come to a blank sheet.
 Sort of no stories done, no thinking no anything so I have to put more time on that work on MS1 right now than on MS2.
 And that is also connected to if you have a large main task or not.
-Right now they have a large main task that is the PDU and then it's sort of normal when doing these sprints they see very clear what they need to do in the next sprint and then they do the stories right away not waiting for a meeting and I think that is very good.
+Right now they have a large main task that is the PDU and then it's sort of normal that when doing these sprints they see very clear what they need to do in the next sprint and then they do the stories right away not waiting for a meeting and I think that is very good.
 But it's very hard to do when you don't have that main task.
-So you need to have one big feature covering at least 70% of the sprint then you get to do the team to a lot of the story grooming themselves.
+So you need to have one big feature covering at least 70% of the sprint then you can get the team to do a lot of the story grooming themselves.

 ### And how much of the vision for the product is communicated to the team?

 Too less I think.
-Sometimes we have had, it depends on.
-Yeah I think it differs if you do a features or if you do like the PDU it is now software support for a hardware then it is the I mean the vision of the purpose is more what is Ericsson's benefits of this new hardware and that is rather clearly communicated and they have been part of some activities on hardware to see that.
-Normally if you have a feature that is pure software feature or try to get the product manager to discuss or tell about the benefits for the end customer of the feature but it's sometimes missed out as well.
+Sometimes we have had, it depends on...
+Yeah I think it differs if you do a feature or if you do like the PDU, it is now software support for a hardware, then it is ...
+I mean the vision, the purpose is more what is Ericsson's benefits of this new hardware and that is rather clearly communicated and they have been part of some activities on hardware to see that.
+Normally if you have a feature that is pure software feature or try to get the product manager to discuss or tell about the benefits for the end customer of this feature, but it's sometimes missed out as well.

 ### How does long term planning align with agile, is there any conflicts between the two?
 Or does is kind of work that you plan long-term and you take chunks out and just work on them in an agile way?